spacemeshos/poet2/readme.md

 Note that we don't need to include identifier_t in the proof as the identifiers needs to be computed by the verifier.

 Also note that the proof should omit from the siblings list labels that were already included previously once in the proof.
 The verifier should create a dictionary of label values keyed by their node id, populate it from the siblings list it receives, and use it to get label values omitted from siblings lists - as the verifier knows the ids of all siblings on the path to the root from a given node.

-### About NIPs

-a NIP is a proof created by computing openH for the challenge γ := (Hx(φ,1),...Hx(φ,t)). e.g. without receiving γ from the verifier.
-Verifier asks for the NIP and verifies it like any other openH using verifyH.
-Note that the prover generates a NIP using only Hx(), t (shared security param) and φ (generated by PoSW(n)).
-To verify a NIP, a verifier generates the same challenge γ and verifies the proof using this challenge.

-Hx(φ,i) output is `w bits` but each challenge identifier should be `n bits` long.
-To create an identifier from Hx(φ,i) we take `the leftmost t bits` - starting from the most significant bit.
-So, for example, for n == 3 and for Hx(φ,1) = 010011001101..., the identifier will be `010`.

-### GetProof(challenge: Challenge) notes
-The verifier only stores up to m layers of the DAG (from the root at height 0, up to height m) and the labels of the n leaves.
-Generating a proof involves computing the labels of the siblings on the path from a leaf to the DAG root where some of these siblings are in DAG layers with height > m.
-These labels are not stored by the prover and need to be computed when a proof is generated.
-The following algorithm describes how to compute these siblings:

-1. For each node_id included in the input challenge, compute the node id of the node n.
-The node on the path from node_id to the root at DAG level m

-2. Construct the DAG rooted at node n.
-When the label of a sibling on the path from node_id to the root is computed as part of the DAG construction, add it to the list of sibling labels on the path from node_id to the root